NativeScript/docs-v8/environment-setup.md

 Depending on how you installed **Node**, you may get an `EACCESS: permission denied` error when trying to install a global package.
 It's generally not recommended to run `npm` with `sudo`, see this guide for [Resolving EACCESS permissions errors](https://docs.npmjs.com/resolving-eacces-permissions-errors-when-installing-packages-globally).
 :::

-To verify if the installation was successful, open a new Command Prompt window to ensure the new environment variables are loaded and run
+To verify that the installation was successful, open a new Command Prompt window (to ensure the new environment variables are loaded) and run

 ```cli
 ns doctor android
 ```

-If you see **No issues were detected** you have successfully set up your system.
+If you see **No issues were detected** then you have successfully set up your system.

 #### Preparing an Android device